 13 20 To A Decimal

-Converting 13/20 to a Decimal: A Comprehensive Guide
+Converting 13/20 to a Decimal: A thorough look

 Understanding Fractions and Decimals

 Before we begin, let's clarify the basic concepts of fractions and decimals.
-A fraction represents a part of a whole, expressed as a ratio of two numbers: the numerator (top number) and the denominator (bottom number).
+Think about it: a fraction represents a part of a whole, expressed as a ratio of two numbers: the numerator (top number) and the denominator (bottom number).
 The denominator indicates how many equal parts the whole is divided into, while the numerator indicates how many of those parts are being considered.

 A decimal, on the other hand, represents a number using a base-10 system, where the digits to the right of the decimal point represent tenths, hundredths, thousandths, and so on.
 Decimals are a convenient way to represent fractions, especially when dealing with calculations and comparisons.